-Helsana Business Health can help you answer these staff-related questions and more.
+Helsana Business Health, the occupational health management division at Helsana, can help you answer these staff-related questions and more.

 First start by using the StayEngaged questionnaire tool to find out whether your employees are happy with their current work situation.
 We will then discuss the survey findings and put together solutions with you.
 For example, you could organise thematic workshops for your employees and test whether the measures are proving effective in the workplace.
 We will be happy to work with you to evaluate the results and develop a long-term strategy for improving health in the workplace.

 One key factor in absence management is defining a standard company-wide process for dealing with absences.
 The free Sunetplus software will help you achieve systematic absence management.
 If you are experiencing too many short-term absences, you need to introduce suitable measures.
 Our health managers train your managers on how to hold discussions.
 They will explain the various ways you can recognise the early warning signs of pressure and how to deal with it so that employees can avoid absences.
-The StayWell online tool also provides support for employees, helping them to identify health problems early on and take corrective action.
 Once the measures have been implemented, we will evaluate the results together with you.

 Your success is dependent on working with motivated and committed employees.
 At our workshops, we demonstrate a range of methods that you can use to create good teamwork and a positive working environment.
 You will also be presented with an overview of all the health-related issues in your company.
 The overview will identify which workflows could be improved, measures that could be used to optimise structures and how to get your team on board.
 Our health managers will help you plan your next steps.